albertduodu/AlbertDuodu.github.io/_pages/about.md

-My primary research interests revolve around  **International Trade**, and **Environmental Economics**, with a particular focus on applied microeconometrics and spatial analysis.
-In my research I explore the drivers of green manufacturing transitioning and the implications of asymmetric implementation and enforcement of environmental policies on firms and consumers.
+My primary research interests revolve around <strong style="color: brown;">International Trade</strong> and <strong style="color: brown;">Environmental Economics</strong>, with a particular focus on applied microeconometrics and spatial analysis.
+In my research, I explore the drivers of green manufacturing transitioning and the implications of asymmetric implementation and enforcement of environmental policies on firms and consumers.

 You can contact me at albert 'dot' duodu ‘at’ aalto.fi or albert 'dot' duodu ‘at’ nek.lu.se.